OpenTTD/OpenTTD/readme.txt

       This avoids double work, as someone else may have already started translating to the same language.
     * Translators must use the charater set ISO 8859-15.
       Otherwise, some characters will not display correctly in the game.
-    * Currently it is not possible to translate into other charactersets than Latin, also changing the order of strings is unsupported.
-Eg. it is always '16tonnes of coal' and cannot be 'coal existing of 16tonnes'
+    * Currently it is not possible to translate into character sets other than Latin.
+Also, changing the order of strings is unsupported.
+For instance, it is always '16 tonnes of coal' and cannot be 'coal existing of 16 tonnes'

 8.2) Translation:
 ---- -------------------